Property management company lands business rates savings with RVA Surveyors

 The Problem

-During a review of the client’s business, it became apparent that the property’s rateable value (RV) had been assessed by the Valuation Office Agency (VOA) based on outdated assumptions about its usage.
-The client had initially accepted the assessment, assuming the VOAs assessment was accurate.
+During our review, it became clear that the property’s Rateable Value (RV) had been assessed by the Valuation Office Agency (VOA) using outdated assumptions about how the facility was being used.
+Initially, the client had accepted the valuation without question, assuming the assessment was both accurate and fair.

 The Solution